scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 7. Set Material panel: it works like the "Display Cursor" functionality explained in 6.2, but to annotate the desired structures.
 To do that, click on button "Display Cursor" to activate the cursor mode.
-Then select a structure by clicking on it (until here it's the same as before) and finally introduce a value in the corresponding textbox before clicking again on the cursor button (renamed again) to stop it and automatically execute the labelling of the selected structure, shown in view "Material".
+Then select a structure by clicking on it (until here it's the same as before) and finally introduce a value in the corresponding textbox before clicking again on the cursor button (renamed to "Change Lbl.") to stop it and automatically execute the labelling of the selected structure, shown in view "Material".

 8. Results panel: it has two buttons, one to save the automatic size labels calculated when clicking on button "Update Labels" and the other to save the manually annotated structures.
 IMPORTANT: working from Scipion, this step is required